 This week’s installment is dazzling and lots of fun.

-See the young woman pictured above, third from the left?
+See the young woman pictured above on the far left?

 She’s in this next picture, second from the left.